Washington State’s Death With Dignity Act, based on Oregon’s, came into operation on 9 March 2009.

 Pain control not the issue but being a burden is

-Some 62% of those for whom a prescription for lethal drugs was provided in 2017 did not cite any concern about pain control as a reason for asking for the prescription.
+54% of those for whom a prescription for lethal substances was provided in 2021 did not cite any concern about pain control as a reason for asking for the prescription.

-However, 90% cited concerns about loss of autonomy and 56% cited concerns about being a burden on family, friends or caregivers.
+However, 56% cited concerns about being a burden on family, friends or caregivers.

 Poor screening for mental health and short term doctor patient relationships

-Although the Act specifies that only persons who have a disease that will “produce death within six months” may request lethal doses of medication from a physician, the data shows that in each year between 5% and 17% of those who die after requesting a lethal dose do so more than 25 weeks later with one person in 2012 dying nearly 3 years (150 weeks) later, one person in 2015 dying nearly two years later (95 weeks) and one person in 2016 dying more than two years (112 weeks) later and one person in 2018 dying more than two years (115 weeks) later.
+Although the Act specifies that only persons who have a disease that will “produce death within six months” may request lethal doses of medication from a physician, the data shows that in each year between 5% and 17% of those who die after requesting a lethal dose do so more than 25 weeks later with one person in 2012 dying nearly 3 years (150 weeks) later, one person in 2015 dying nearly two years later (95 weeks); one person in 2016 dying more than two years (112 weeks) later and one person in 2018 dying more than two years (115 weeks) later.

 Not a peaceful death

 In 2018 one person took one full day and six hours (30 hours) to die after ingesting the lethal dose.

 In 2017 one person took 6 hours to lose consciousness after ingesting the lethal dose and one person took 35 hours to die after ingesting the lethal dose.